Postural orthostatic tachycardia syndrome: Medication

-If nonpharmacological methods are ineffective, medication may be necessary.
-Medications used may include beta blockers, pyridostigmine, midodrine, or fludrocortisone.
+If non-pharmacological methods are ineffective, medication may be necessary.
+Medications used may include beta blockers, pyridostigmine, midodrine, or fludrocortisone, among others.
 As of 2013, no medication has been approved by the U.S. Food and Drug Administration to treat POTS, but a variety are used off-label.
 Their efficacy has not yet been examined in long-term randomized controlled trials.

-Fludrocortisone may be used to enhance sodium retention and blood volume, which may be beneficial not only by augmenting sympathetically mediated vasoconstriction, but also because a large subset of POTS patients appear to have low absolute blood volume.
+Fludrocortisone, a mineralocorticoid, may be used to enhance sodium retention and blood volume, which may be beneficial not only by augmenting sympathetically mediated vasoconstriction, but also because a large subset of POTS patients appear to have low absolute blood volume.
+However, fludrocortisone may cause hypokalemia (low potassium levels).

 While people with POTS typically have normal or even elevated arterial blood pressure, the neuropathic form of POTS is presumed to constitute a selective sympathetic venous denervation.
-In these patients the selective Alpha-1 adrenergic receptor agonist midodrine may increase venous return, enhance stroke volume, and improve symptoms.
+In these patients the selective α1-adrenergic receptor agonist midodrine may increase venous return, enhance stroke volume, and improve symptoms.
 Midodrine should only be taken during the daylight hours as it may promote supine hypertension.

-Sinus node blocker Ivabradine can successfully restrain heart rate in POTS without affecting blood pressure, demonstrated in approximately 60% of people with POTS treated in an open-label trial of ivabradine experienced symptom improvement.
+Sinus node blocker ivabradine can successfully restrain heart rate in POTS without affecting blood pressure, as demonstrated in approximately 60% of people with POTS treated in an open-label trial of ivabradine experienced symptom improvement.

-Pyridostigmine has been reported to restrain heart rate and improve chronic symptoms in approximately half of people.
+Pyridostigmine, an acetylcholinesterase inhibitor and parasympathomimetic, has been reported to restrain heart rate and improve chronic symptoms in approximately half of POTS patients reviewed.
+However, it may cause GI side effects that limit its use in around 20% of its patient population.

-The selective alpha-1 agonist phenylephrine has been used successfully to enhance venous return and stroke volume in some people with POTS.
+The selective α1-adrenergic receptor agonist phenylephrine has been used successfully to enhance venous return and stroke volume in some people with POTS.
 However, this medication may be hampered by poor oral bioavailability.
+Indirectly acting sympathomimetics, like the norepinephrine releasing agents ephedrine and pseudoephedrine and the norepinephrine–dopamine reuptake inhibitors methylphenidate and bupropion, have also been used in the treatment of POTS.
+The norepinephrine prodrug droxidopa has been used as well.